lilith0001/touchbarconfig/README.md

 # What does it do?

-The icons labelled I-X will move you to workspaces 1-10 when you press them.
+The icons labelled I-X will move you to desktops 1-10 when you press them.
+Square brackets will indicate the current desktop.

-When you hold them, they will send your focused window to the specified workspace.
+When you hold them, they will send your focused window to the specified desktop.

 Drag 2 fingers to adjust volume.